onelineoff/crypto/README.md

 6. Examine Character vs char, array vs List.
 7. Since foundArr is a central data structure, it should be its own class, with set(), get(), reverse()  methods,
 8. Move code from SubstitutionDecrypter to DictionaryUtil class.
-10. Some methods in StringUtil should be in DictionaryUtil
+10. Some methods in StringUtil should be in DictionaryUtil.
-12. Test mvn javadoc.

 # Caveats